-This Local Government Checklist may be used as a guide to assist in addressing FY 2006 NIMS After Action/Corrective Action (AA/CA) compliance requirements.
+This AA/CA Checklist, used for state and local government, may also be used by Tribal governments in addressing FY 2006 NIMS After Action/Corrective Action (AA/CA) compliance requirements.
 The following steps can be used to develop an AA/CA report for any declared state of emergency or non-declared event, training, exercise, or a pre-identified planned event.
-For purposes of this checklist, the term event" will apply to any of these.
+For purposes of this checklist, the term "event" will apply to any of these.
 For declared states of emergency, state agencies are required by SEMS to submit After Action Reports, which include areas for improvement, referred to as Corrective Actions in this document.

-Designate individual/team to initiate the entire AA/CA process for the event in accordance with ICS organizational structures, doctrine, and procedures.

-For Department Operations Center (DOC) or Emergency Operations Center (EOC) activations, the following references to the Documentation Unit apply.
+re ctive Actions in this document.
+Designate individual/team to initiate the entire AA/CA process for the event in accordance with ICS organizational structures, doctrine, and procedures. ac ev For Department Operations Center (DOC) or Emergency Operations Center (EOC) activations, the following references to the Documentation Unit apply.
 For all other events, a less formal structure may be appropriate to carry out the after action/corrective action process.

-Designate an Emergency Operations Center or Department Operations Center Documentation
+Designate an Emergency Operations Center or Department Operations Center Documentation Unit.

-Unit.
 Documentation Unit works under, and reports to, the Planning Section Chief.
 (Follow SEMS/NIMS structure.)

-- Documentation Unit Lead passes all event documentation to the AA/CA POC, the staff responsible for the development of the AA/CA Report. - □ Identify all organizations involved in the event, exercise or training. - Establish a reporting system to collect after action and corrective action information from all organizations involved in the event/exercise or training. - Develop a timeline or work plan for completing the AA/CA Report.
+Documentation Unit Lead passes all event documentation to the AA/CA Point of Contact (POC), the staff responsible for the development of the AA/CA Report.
+Identify all tribal organizations involved in the event, exercise or training.
+Establish a reporting system to collect after action and corrective action information from all tribal organizations involved in the event/exercise or training.
+Develop a timeline or work plan for completing the AA/CA Report.

-- Establish an AA/CA Report Team, as necessary, to assist in the AA/CA Report development process. - Determine the AA/CA Reporting mechanism that will be used for developing the AA/CA Report (AA/CA Report Survey or Briefing/Hot Wash Survey). - Identify when and where AA/CA Hot Wash will occur and send out AA/CA Report survey form to those involved in the event. - Conduct AA/CA Hot Wash involving all those activated or participating in the event; document, collect all Hot Wash comments, and consolidate into one overall report. - Send out AA/CA Report survey to those personnel who could not attend the AA/CA Hot Wash. - Initiate development of the AA/CA Report using all the compiled information/data from the Hot Wash and the AA/CA Report surveys that were returned. - Identify points of contact for each organization that will receive the AA/CA Report. - Establish suspense dates throughout the process for completing and forwarding AA/CA Reports to meet compliance deadlines. - For declared states of emergency, local governments forward AA/CA report to their respective OES Region within 90 days of the close of the incident or event to meet SEMS requirements. - □ OES Regions forward all AA/CA Reports to State OES HQ point of contact. - For all other events, forward the approved AA/CA report to the next higher SEMS organizational level within 90 days of the close of the event. - Develop a mechanism or planning tool that can be used for tracking identified corrective actions or lessons learned. - Identify a point of contact responsible for tracking the corrective action to completion. - Track the identified corrective action status through its completion or implementation, and document the completion date. - □ After Action/Improvement Plan reporting for federally funded exercises: - □ For federally funded exercises follow the applicable grant guidelines/conditions
+Establish an AA/CA Report Team, as necessary, to assist in the AA/CA Report development process.
+Determine the AA/CA Reporting mechanism that will be used for developing the AA/CA Report (AA/CA Report Survey or Briefing/Hot Wash Survey).
+Identify when and where AA/CA Hot Wash will occur and send out AA/CA Report survey form to those involved in the event.
+Conduct AA/CA Hot Wash involving all those activated or participating in the event; document, collect all Hot Wash comments and consolidate into one overall report.
+Send out AA/CA Report survey to those personnel who could not attend the AA/CA Hot Wash.
+Initiate development of the AA/CA Report using all the compiled information/data from the Hot Wash and the AA/CA Report surveys that were returned.
+Identify points of contact for each tribal organization that will receive the AA/CA Report.
+Establish suspense dates throughout the process for completing and forwarding AA/CA Reports to meet compliance deadlines.
+For declared states of emergency, tribal governments are invited to forward AA/CA report to the OES Region within 90 days of the close of the incident or event.
+OES Regions forward all AA/CA Reports to State OES HQ AA/CA point of contact.
+For all events, tribal governments are invited to forward the approved AA/CA report to the next higher SEMS organization level.
+Develop a mechanism or planning tool that can be used for tracking identified corrective actions or lessons learned.
+Identify a point of contact responsible for tracking the corrective action to completion.
+Track the identified corrective action status through its completion or implementation, and document the completion date.

+After I Action/Improvement Plan reporting for federally funded exercises: 0 For federally funded exercises follow the applicable grant guidelines/conditions.